NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-relnote-archive-beta-channel.md

 ## <a name="version-86062228-september-28"></a>Version 86.0.622.28: 28.
 September

-Verschiedene Fehler und Leistungsprobleme wurden behoben.
+Verschiedene Bugs und Leistungsprobleme wurden behoben.

 ## <a name="version-86062215-september-14"></a>Version 86.0.622.15: 14.
 September